hgwood/petibrugnon/README.md

   `PETIBRUGNON_INPUT_FILE_PATH`, `PETIBRUGNON_INPUT_JSON_FILE_PATH` (output of
   `parse`), `PETIBRUGNON_OUTPUT_FILE_PATH`, `PETIBRUGNON_TEST_ID`,
   `PETIBRUGNON_TEST_NAME`.
-  - `--only`: only run the given tests (comma-separated list of numbers starting from zero).
+  - `--only`: only run the given tests (space-separated list of numbers starting from zero).
 - `run`: runs the last command ran with `run -- command...`.
 - `login`: log in to the scoring app.
 This is automatically done by commands that require it.